Cascable/swift-on-windows-poc/README.md

 ### SwiftToCLR

-SwiftToCLR uses `libclang` to parse the Swift C++ interop header. `libclang` is included in Xcode on macOS and in the Swift distribution on Windows, and the package should be able to autodetect its location (on Windows, this requires that Swift is installed in a "standard" location).
+SwiftToCLR uses `LibClang` to parse the Swift C++ interop header. `LibClang` is included in Xcode on macOS and in the Swift distribution on Windows, and the package should be able to autodetect its location (on Windows, this requires that Swift is installed in a "standard" location).

 **Note:** Running `swift build` on macOS will fail with an error about an unknown linker flag.
 The package compiles correctly in Xcode.